🍽️ Fish Guide

 What the evidence says

-Freshly caught or flash-frozen white fish is the safest animal protein for histamine intolerance β€” but the cold chain is everything.
-The moment that chain breaks, histamine begins to form.
+Freshly caught or flash-frozen white fish is generally considered the safer animal protein choice for histamine intolerance, though the cold chain matters a great deal.
+Once that chain breaks, histamine begins to form.

 0